Purely periodic continued fractions and graph-directed iterated function systems: Gauss-type maps and graph-directed iterated function systems

 \begin{remark} The attractor can equivalently be defined as the only fixed point of the graph-directed version of the Hutchinson operator $(T_0,\ldots,T_{n-1})\mapsto(T_0',\ldots,T_{n-1}')$, where each $T_i$ is a compact subset of $I_i$ and

 Since the operator is a contraction with respect to the Hausdorff metric, starting from any $n$-tuple and repeatedly applying it yields a sequence of $n$-tuples $(T_0^t,\ldots,T_{n-1}^t)$ that converges to $(H_0,\ldots,H_{n-1})$.
-It is usually ---but not always, even in the one-interval case, see~\cite[Example~4.5]{panti22}--- easy to guess what the limit may be, and then explicitly check that the guess is correct; Lemma~\ref{ref35} provides an example.
-All figures and computations in this paper have been performed using SageMath, which allows treating sets of real numbers via the command \texttt{RealSet}.
-Thus implementing the Hutchinson operator is easy, and setting $T_i^0=I_i$ as initial $n$-tuple is a simple and convenient choice. \end{remark}
+It is usually ---but not always, even in the one-interval case, see~\cite[Example~4.5]{panti22}--- easy to guess what the limit may be, and then explicitly check that the guess is correct; Lemma~\ref{ref35} provides a nontrivial example.

+For the convenience of the interested reader, we provide an easy implementation of the Hutchinson operator in SageMath, using the built-in construct \texttt{RealSet}.
+Without loss of generality, we start with a list

+of $n$ copies of $[0,1]$, and we assume given a list \texttt{B} of length $n$ of lists of length $n$, whose elements are (possibly empty) lists of $2\times2$ matrices, each of them mapping $[0,1]$ into itself.
+Thus, \texttt{B[i][j]} is the list of matrices corresponding to the elements of $E_{ij}$, and all these matrices map the copy of $[0,1]$ indexed by $j$ to the copy of $[0,1]$ indexed by $i$.
+An implementation of the Hutchinson operator is then

+The code is straightforward.
+The function \texttt{mq} takes as input a matrix and an element of a \texttt{RealSet}, i.e., an interval, and returns the list of endpoints of the image interval.
+The function \texttt{HO} takes as input a list $(T_0,\ldots,T_{n-1})$ of \texttt{RealSets}, all of them subsets of $[0,1]$, and returns the image list $(T'_0,\ldots,T'_{n-1})$.
+Starting from \texttt{T0} and repeatedly applying \texttt{HO} one obtains the sequence $(T_0^t,\ldots,T_{n-1}^t)$. \end{remark}